 There must be a distinction between refiners and originators.

 A refiner can only improve upon a model that someone else has created.
 A good example of refiners is the Limits to Growth team of the early 19702.
 Their main work output was World3, a simulation model of the world and how it was close to overshooting its limits.
 World3 was a refined version of World2, which was created by Professor Jay Forrester of MIT, who was not on the team.
 The stocks, subsystems, and general behavior and insights were all about the same in both models.
 The main difference was World3 was more complete and its parameters and equations were based on elaborate research, allowing its scenarios to be more reliable and cover greater depth than World2.

 But a refiner can only improve.
 They cannot create new models containing major new insights.
 This requires an originator, such as Forrester.
 Notice how that without at least one originator being involved, the Limits to Growth phenomenon would have never occurred.

 But there is a much deeper insight here.
-Because the Limits to Growth team contained no originators, they failed to see that they were modeling only the superficial layer of the economic proper coupling subproblem.
-If using root cause analysis and true systems thinking they had gone further and included the fundamental layer and at least the change resistance subproblem, then the course of environmental history might be much different.
+Because the Limits to Growth team contained no originators, they failed to see that they were modeling only the superficial layer of the environmental proper coupling subproblem.
+If (using root cause analysis and true systems thinking) they had gone further and included the fundamental layer and at least the change resistance subproblem, then the course of environmental history might be much different.
 However, we must remember that the team made an outstanding contribution by identifying the sustainability problem for the first time in a well modeled, thoroughly researched, irrefutable manner that was well communicated by The Limits to Growth book.